darkawesome/blog/content/blog/Voronoi.md

 Explain what SOVI is in your own words, using the lab instruction resources as a guide

-**SOVI is an index that sees how people are able to withstand hazards or things beyond their control that negatively affect their life.**
+**SOVI is an index that sees how people can withstand hazards or things beyond their control that negatively affect their lives.**

 ### Qu.
 2B: Themes